eldarzos/Mortality-Prediction-For-ICU-Patients/README.md

     python scripts/7_quantize_events.py /path/to/output_data_step1 -t 48 -n 20 -s 0
     python scripts/8_create_arrays.py /path/to/output_data_step1 -t 48 -n 20 -s 0
     ```
-    *(Adjust arguments and output/input paths as per your setup.
-Consider using a master script or Snakemake/Nextflow for managing the pipeline.)*

 2.  **Run Model Training:** Open and run the cells in `1_model_training_and_eval.ipynb`.
 Configure hyperparameters as needed.
 3.  **Generate Token-Label Map:** Run `2_create_token_label_csv.ipynb` to create the interpretable token map.